iann0036/tf-cfn-provider/docs/providers/flexibleengine/ComputeFloatingipV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 Compute client.
+A Compute client is needed to create a floating IP that can be used with a compute instance.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new floating IP (which may or may not have a different address).

+`Pool` - (Required) The name of the pool from which to obtain the floating IP.
+Changing this creates a new floating IP.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`Pool` - See Argument Reference above.
+`Pool` - See Properties above.

 `Address` - The actual floating IP address itself.